-- a.
+a.
 Reasonable Indication of Need for Services.
 In order for an individual to be determined to need waiver services, an individual must require: (a) the provision of at least one waiver service, as documented in the service plan, and (b) the provision of waiver services at least monthly or, if the need for services is less than monthly, the participant requires regular monthly monitoring which must be documented in the service plan.
-Specify the state's policies concerning the reasonable indication of the need for services: - i.
-Minimum number of services.
+Specify the state's policies concerning the reasonable indication of the need for services:

-The minimum number of waiver services (one or more) that an individual must require in order to be determined need waiver services is: 1 ii.
-Frequency of services.
-The state requires (select one): The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: .
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one): Directly by the Medicaid agency By the operating agency specified in Appendix A By a government agency under contract with the Medicaid agency.
-Specify the entity: Other Specify: Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:
+i.
+Minim num number of services. nimum number of waiver services (one or more) that an individual must require in order to be determined to raiver services is: ii.
+Frequ ency of services.
+The state requires (select one): Tl ne provision of waiver services at least monthly M onthly monitoring of the individual when services are furnished on a less than monthly basis the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., uarterly), specify the frequency: performed (see Directly l by the Medicaid agency By the op perating agency specified in Appendix A By a gove Specify th ernment agency under contract with the Medicaid agency.
+The entity: Other Specify: c Qualification s of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the ofessional qualifications of individuals who perform the initial evaluation of level of care for waiver requirements. enior and Disability Services (DSDS) staff, at a minimum, meet the following experience and educational One or more years of experience as an Adult Protective and Community Worker (APCW) I, Social Service One or Children's Service Worker (CSW) I with the Missouri Uniform Classification and Pay System; or an

-Division of Senior and Disability Services (DSDS) staff, at a minimum, meet the following experience and educational requirements.
-One or more years of experience as an Adult Protective and Community Worker (APCW) I, Social Service Worker (SSW) I, or Children's Service Worker (CSW) I with the Missouri Uniform Classification and Pay System; or an undergraduate degree from an accredited college or university or a post-certification in law enforcement.
+Worker (SSW) I, or Children's Service Worker (CSW) I with the Missouri Uniform Classification and Pay System; or an undergraduate degree from an accredited college or university or a post-certification in law enforcement.

-Position definitions of those performing the initial evaluations are as follows: Adult Protective and Community Worker I (formerly SSW I): This is entry-level professional social service work in the Department of Health and Senior Services (DHSS) providing protective services and/or coordinating in-home services on behalf of senior and/or disabled adults.
+Position definitions of those performing the initial evaluations are as follows:

+Adult Protective and Community Worker I (formerly SSW I): This is entry-level professional social service work in the Department of Health and Senior Services (DHSS) providing protective services and/or coordinating in-home services on behalf of senior and/or disabled adults.

 Children's Service Worker I (formerly SSW I): This is entry-level professional social service work in the Children's Division of the Department of Social Services providing protective services on behalf of children and families in instances of abuse, neglect, or exploitation.